Electric Ball Pump With Gauge

 Fast, but hard to repeat across a rack or bag.

-Useful, but adds another tool and another step.
+A partial fix that adds another tool and another step.

 Pressure is part of the pump workflow.